huevos-y-bacon/tf-ec2-instance/README.md

 ### Public IP Addresses

-- If you deploy into a public subnet, your instance would be assigned a public IP address only if your VPC is configured to automatically assign public IPs.
+If you deploy into a public subnet, your instance would be assigned a public IP address only if your VPC is configured to automatically assign public IPs.
 It is best practice to disable this.
 If you want to deploy into a public subnet that does not auto-assign public IPs, you need to set the `attach_eip` variable to `true`.

 ### AMIs

-- The instance resource is configured to ignore changes to the value of `local.ami` _(`data.aws_ami.al2.id` or `data.aws_ami.al2023.id`)_ to avoid recreating the instance, otherwise it would recreate the instance every time a new version of the AMI is released.
+The instance resource is configured to ignore changes to the value of `data.aws_ami.al2.id` to avoid recreating the instance, otherwise it would recreate the instance every time a new version of the AMI is released.